The Formula

 “It’s a business where the rules change constantly and even people with PhDs in aerospace engineering can’t always figure them out.
 If soccer became the world’s most popular sport because it requires no translation, then F1 is the opposite.
 Making sense of it can seem like it requires graduate-level physics.
 Most of the people competing in it fail to grasp all of the intricacies all of the time.”

-The Formula takes a different tack to explain how F1 got to where it is today.
-That authors Robinson and Clegg are associated with The Wall Street Journal gave me pause at first (Robinson is the European sports correspondent and Clegg an editor).
-Oh, my!
+Turns out the authors’ previous two sports books, on soccer, have similarly elaborate titles so that must be their thing.
+Then there’s the fact that neither of them is a motorsports specialist, although it does say The Wall Street Journal on their business cards—Robinson is the European sports correspondent and Clegg an editor.
+How to calibrate one’s expectations?
 F1 is too complex a beast to lend itself to deep analysis by people on the periphery who just dip a toe into the subject matter.
 Would this become yet another reason to mourn the loss of the trees that were felled to provide the paper for a book no one needs?
 Will I waste hours of my life that I will never get back?

 Well, I invested hours of my life into writing a review so there must be an upside.

-There are books I classify as Nice Tales Worth Reading; not necessarily pinnacles of great research on the factual end or even of fabulous writing but that have enough merit to move the needle.
+The Formula takes a different tack to explain how F1 got to where it is today.
+There are books I classify as Nice Tales Worth Reading; on the factual end they are not necessarily pinnacles of groundbreaking research, nor are they top-shelf examples of fabulous writing, but they do have enough merit to move the needle.
 The Formula fits into this category.
-Yes, there are instances of clankers that make the historian in me groan and resort to obligatory eye-rolling but they pertain to matters of nuance in regards to background and context and don’t invalidate the overall effort.
+Yes, there are instances of clankers that make the historian in me groan and engage in obligatory eye-rolling but they pertain to matters of nuance in regards to background and context and don’t weaken the overall effort.

 My experience with Grand Prix racing dates back to June 1954, when at the ripe old age of seven I attended the Grand Prix de Belgique at the Spa-Francorchamps circuit.
 A decade earlier, my father had first seen the grandstands when his unit was in the area during the opening hours of what would later become known as The Battle of the Bulge.
 That 1954 race weekend also happened to be when the movie the The Racers was being filmed there.
 If you know when not to blink, I’m in one of the crowd scenes for a nanosecond.
 Driving his last race for Officine Alfieri Maserati in what is now an iconic Tipo 250F/1 that weekend before Mercedes made its debut the following month in France, Juan Fangio won the race.
 Back then, the series was known as the Championnat du Monde des Conducteurs.